Worldwide Exchange: Market holidays

-On European bank holidays, CNBC Asia sometimes produced the programme, for example on 26 December 2007, 24 March 2008 and 6 April 2010.
+On European bank holidays, CNBC Asia sometimes produced the programme, for example on December 26, 2007, March 24, 2008 and April 6, 2010.
 On April 9, 2012, CNBC Asia produced the first hour of Worldwide Exchange, with the second hour produced by CNBC US.
 Alternatively, the show is simply not aired (as is the case on Christmas Day, New Year's Day and Good Friday).

 When the US markets were closed for a holiday while the Asian and European markets are open, Worldwide Exchange was originally broadcast live from Asia and Europe (similar to Capital Connection), but was still relayed live on CNBC's US channel albeit without US presenters.
 During some Asian holiday periods (such as May 1), no Asian presenters were featured, although it can still be seen in the region.
 That practice was discontinued as a result of the aforementioned format change on May 14, 2012, the exceptions are for Easter and Boxing Day, when the London studios are closed for the holiday, correspondents from the US team presented the program and was produced by CNBC US.

 Also in 2012, Worldwide Exchange began being extended for an hour on US market holidays to provide an additional hour of live European market coverage.
 This extra hour did not air on CNBC US although the third hour was shown on sister US channel CNBC World.
 As of 2014, the third hour was no longer aired on US market holidays.

 As of January 4, 2016, when production of Worldwide Exchange was relocated from the London studios to the network's main US studios in Englewood Cliffs, New Jersey, the program stopped being aired on US market holidays.